1920 Manitoba general election: Winnipeg election results

 All of the successful candidates except one were among the most-popular candidates in the First Count.
 One came from among the lower-ranking candidates to take a seat through vote transfers.
-Each voter casting just a single vote in a multi-member district meant mixed roughly proportional ranking of candidates from the 1st Count on.
+Each voter casting just a single vote in a multi-member district meant mixed roughly proportional grouping of the candidates in winning positions from the 1st Count on.

 41 candidates ran for the ten seats.